Eileen Agar: Biography

 During the 1930s, Agar's work focused on natural objects, often in a light-hearted manner, such as Bum-Thumb Rock, a set of photographs of an unusual rock formation she noticed in Brittany.
 She started to experiment with automatic techniques and new materials, taking photographs and making collages and objects.
 The Angel of Anarchy, a plaster head covered in fabric and other media, is an example from 1936 to 1940, and is now in the Tate collection.
 She created two versions of The Angel of Anarchy after the first version was lost on its way back from a show in Amsterdam.
 She made her second version in 1940, using the same cast of Joseph Bard's head, and kept the original title.
 The bust was divided into two parts, one with white fur and one with black fur, with most of the head covered in green osprey and ostrich feathers, and doilies that she received from her mother, who used to wear them as a head dress.

-In 1937, Paul Éluard and his wife Nusch, visited Agar and Bard in London, and they travelled to Cornwall with Roland Penrose and Lee Miller.
+In 1937, Paul Éluard and his wife Nusch Éluard, visited Agar and Bard in London, and they travelled to Cornwall with Roland Penrose and Lee Miller.
 During that time, Éluard and Agar had an affair.
 She visited Picasso and Dora Maar's home in Mougins, Alpes-Maritimes, along with Lee Miller, who photographed her.
 By 1940, works by Agar had appeared in surrealist exhibitions in Amsterdam, New York, Paris and Tokyo.
 However, the war interrupted her artistic activity.

 After World War II, Agar started a new productive phase of her life, holding almost 16 solo exhibitions between 1946 and 1985.
 By the 1960s, she was producing Tachist paintings with surrealist elements.
 In 1988, she published her autobiography A Look At My Life.
-Reviewing it in The Burlington Magazine, Frances Spalding said the book "with its first-hand experience and vivid vignettes of Picasso, Eluard, Henry Moore and many others, makes an important contribution to surrealist literature".
+Reviewing it in The Burlington Magazine, Frances Spalding said the book "with its first-hand experience and vivid vignettes of Picasso, Eluard, Henry Moore and many others, makes an important contribution to surrealist literature" Agar was one of the five artists featured in the television series Five Women Painters made in 1989 by the Arts Council and Channel 4, with an accompanying book published by Lennard.
 In 1990, Agar was elected as a Royal Academy Associate.
 She died in London.
-The collections of several British institutions including Tate, Derby Art Gallery, Bradford, and the UK Government collection, include paintings by Agar.
+The collections of several British institutions including Tate, Derby Museum and Art Gallery, Bradford, and the UK Government collection, include paintings by Agar.

-Eileen Agar is buried in the Père Lachaise Cemetery, Paris, in grave No. 17606.
+Agar is buried in the Père Lachaise Cemetery, Paris, in grave No. 17606.
 Goshka Macuga's 2007 exhibition, part of the "Art Now" series at Tate Britain, used material drawn from Eileen Agar's archive.